Grammarian/JPP-Hipchat-Parser-Exercise/README.rst

 handling millions of messages would be at least somewhat concerned with performance.

 The parser uses regex's as its main engine.
 Regex's have the advantages of being flexible, concise, and usually ease to maintain.
-They are also general fast "enough".
+They are also generally fast "enough".
 However, for a specific problem, it may be possible to write a custom routine that outperformed a regex -- at the cost of much greater code complexity.